osprey-dcs/grc-atf-fdas/D-4-03_PROC_-_Start-up_and_Shut-down.md

       press and hold power button until LEDs turn off.
       (__Caution__, may result in data loss)

+### Dell Server Power Indicators Discussion

+For data integrety, it is important to wait for the green LED in the power button to go out.

+It is desirable, but not necessary to wait for the blue indicator to turn off before removing power.

+During a controlled shutdown, the green LED under the power button goes out when the OS has shutdown.
+The blue indicator bar (left end of chassis) remains illuminated while the system firmware shuts down.

 ## System Power Up

 Recovery from partial/total power outage.